Nov 10, 2025 Chinenye Ozowara

 What is a stakeholder management plan?

-A stakeholder management plan is a formal document that outlines how an organization will identify, engage, and communicate with individuals or groups who are interested in or can influence a project.
+A stakeholder management plan is a formal document that outlines how an organization will identify, engage with, and communicate with individuals or groups who are interested in or can influence a project.
 Stakeholders can include various parties, such as government agencies and regulators, local communities, Indigenous or Tribal Nations representatives, industry partners, investors, environmental groups, suppliers, landowners, and service providers.

 As a core component of the overall project plan, the stakeholder management plan ensures that everyone's expectations are understood and aligned with the project's objectives, reducing the risk of miscommunication and resistance.